CHaSS Dean's Advancement Board

 Barth is a Utah State Department of Corrections Honorary Warden and was the American Council of Young Political Leaders, Alumni of the Year in 2005, Utah Psychological Association Advocate of the Year in 2009 and is a He has coached the Salt City Slugs Rugby Team, likes to collect books and music and, in any extra time, enjoys fly fishing.

-Catherine Goodman is a 1990 graduate of English literature with a minor in French.
-She has 20 years of experience in marketing, communications and branding and currently serves as national marketing manager for Summit Financial Resources, a private commercial lender in Salt Lake City.
+Catherine Goodman ('90, English Literature), has 20 years of experience in marketing, communications and branding and currently serves as national marketing manager for Summit Financial Resources, a private commercial lender in Salt Lake City.

 Before her current position, she spent six years as a project director for Carbone Smolan Agency in New York City, where she managed multi-million dollar strategic marketing projects for clients such as Morgan Stanley, Deloitte and the Doris Duke Charitable Foundation.

 She also worked in New York as a vice president of marketing for Bankers Trust and associate vice president of marketing for the Zurich Group.

 Goodman began her career in public relations at Imperial Bank in Los Angeles.

 Dr. Mehdi Heravi ('63, Political Science) was born in Tehran, Iran.
 He moved to Logan, Utah, for high school and remained in Logan to continue his education.

 He received a bachelor's degree in Political Science in 1963 and a master’s degree in 1964, both at USU.
 He received his Ph.D. from the American University School of International Service.
 Heravi later served as vice president and provost at the University of Iran.

 After retirement, Heravi focused his time on philanthrophy, providing support to academic programs and charities, including an orphanage in Iran.

 He is passionate about encouraging young academic talent, and he cares deeply about students receiving access to international programs and other academic opportunities.